krishnaUIDev/krishnaUIDev.github.io/content/blog/executing-markdown-codeblocks-with-githubactions/index.md

 ---
 title: Executing Markdown Codeblocks With Github Actions
 date: 2019-11-11 11:58:00 # YYYY-MM-DD - H:M:S
-author: Anurag Hazra
+author: Krishna Kanth
 tags: ['github', 'dev-ops', 'CI / CD']
 ---

 Let's get started, so you might say what are we going to do?
 Let's break it down:-

-We are going to create a [GithubAction](https://github.com/features/actions) which will extract the markdown codeblock *(js)* from the specified repo's issues and then execute the javascript and add a comment with the output.
+We are going to create a [GithubAction](https://github.com/features/actions) which will extract the markdown codeblock _(js)_ from the specified repo's issues and then execute the javascript and add a comment with the output.

 ![GithubAction automatically executes the code](./images/issue_example.png)